Identification in Nonlinear Dynamic Panel Models under Partial Stationarity: Dynamic Binary Choice Model

 Note that under Assumption \ref{assu:Cts}(a)(b), we have $L_{t}\left(c|z,\t_{0}\right)<U_{t}\left(c|z,\t_{0}\right)$ with strict inequality, so $\ol L\left(\rest cz,\t_{0}\right)\leq\ul U\left(\rest cz,\t_{0}\right)$ can only hold with equality if there exist two different periods $t\neq s$ such that $L_{t}\left(c|z,\t_{0}\right)=U_{s}\left(c|z,\t_{0}\right)$.
 If this holds for all $c$'s in a small open interval, i.e. with positive Lebesgue measure in violation of Assumption 2(c), then we can deduce that their derivatives in $c$ must also match, i.e.,

 on an open interval, with $L_{t}^{'}$ and $U_{s}^{'}$ given by

 where $\pi_{t}\left(\rest{\cd}z\right)$ denotes the conditional pdf of $X_{it}^{'}\g_{0}$ given $Z_{i}=z$.

 Consequently, $L_{t}^{'}=U_{s}^{'}$ on an open interval essentially means that the density-weighted CCPs on the right-hand sides of \eqref{eq:LU_deriv} must change continuously in $c$ in \emph{exactly the same functional form on a continuum, despite all of the following}: (i) $L_{t}^{'}$ is defined on the event $Y_{it}=1$ while $U_{s}^{'}$ is defined as on the event $Y_{is}=0$, which are ``flipped'' events that may generally vary with $c$ in different manners, (ii) the values of $z_{t}^{'}\b_{0}$ and $z_{s}^{'}\b_{0}$ can be different, so the conditioning events are generally different for $L_{t}$ and $U_{s}$ as well, (iii) the conditional distribution of $X_{it}$ given $Z_{i}=z$ may be different (nonstationary) across periods $t$, so $\pi_{t}\left(\rest{c-z_{t}^{'}\b_{0}}z\right)$ and $\pi_{s}\left(\rest{c-z_{s}^{'}\b_{0}}z\right)$ may be different even if $z_{t}^{'}\b_{0}=z_{s}^{'}\b_{0}$, (iv) the dependence structure between $X_{it}$ and $\e_{it}$ may vary across $t$.
-For all these reasons, it appears rather implausible how \eqref{eq:L'=00003DU'} can hold for a continuum of $c$.
-Even if it is possible at all, it probably requires a very carefully designed ``knife-edge'' DGP for \eqref{eq:L'=00003DU'} to hold on a continuum.
-Hence, we think \emph{it is heuristically hard to violate} Assumption 2(c), and thus regard Assumption 2(c) as a heuristically mild condition.
+For all these reasons, it appears unlikely that \eqref{eq:L'=00003DU'} can hold for a continuum of $c$, except under carefully designed ``knife-edge'' DGPs.
+Hence, we consider Assumption 2(c) as a mild condition.
+See Appendix \ref{subsec:cond_A2c} for more examples and details.

-While we acknowledge that there might be an alternative proof approach that establishes sharpness in the continuous case under weaker conditions than those imposed in Assumption \ref{assu:Cts}, we hope that Assumption \ref{assu:Cts} and Theorem \ref{thm:sharp_cts} demonstrate the conceptual point that the inequality restrictions generated by our ``bounding-by-$c$'' technique is able to extract the continuum of identifying information under the continuous case, which does not appear obviously true to us ex ante.